Chygos/hackbio-cancer-internship/stage4/stage4_report/README.md

 __Figure 3:__ Confusion matrix on the test set (Tumour Grade)

-From Table 2 and Figure 2, both models have problems distinguishing both tumor grades.
-We further examined the number of samples in each tumor type that were correctly detected by the models in the test data.
-The result can be found in Figure 3.
+From Table 2 and Figure 3, both models have problems distinguishing both tumor grades.
+We further examined the number of samples in each tumor type that the models in the test data correctly detected.
+The result can be found in Figure 4.
+Both models had problems differentiating tumor grades in the oligodendroglioma tumor type than in any other tumor type.

 ![tumour_grade_type_vs_actual](imgs/models_tumour_grades_types.png)